Ram Talks

-Bring your curiosity and energy, grab a cold one, and spend Wednesday happy hour with Ram Talks.
+Bring your curiosity and energy, grab a snack, and spend Wednesday evening with Ram Talks.
 Explore, learn, and create with CSU experts downtown at the new Fort Collins Welcome Center!

 Ram Talks are a mashup of CSU expertise and active community conversation, unleashing the creative insights and eye-opening shakeup that comes from taking a fresh look at the world around us.